An eigenvalue estimate for a Robin $p$-Laplacian in $C^1$ domains: Proof of Theorem

-For the lower bound we will need a very simple extension result.
-While it could be easily deduced from a suitable vector-valued version of Tietze extension theorem, we prefer to give an elementary direct proof. \begin{lemma} The outer unit normal $\nu$ on $\partial\Omega$ can be extended to a continuous map $\mu:\RR^n\to \RR^n$ satisfying $\big|\mu(x)\big|\le 1$ for all $x\in\overline{\Omega}$. \end{lemma}
+We will need a very simple extension result given by the following Lemma~\ref{lem2}.
+While it is just a version of Tietze extension theorem, see e.g. \cite[\S8.4]{schub}, we prefer to give a complete direct proof at the end of this subsection. \begin{lemma} The outer unit normal $\nu$ on $\partial\Omega$ can be extended to a continuous map $\mu:\RR^n\to \RR^n$ satisfying $\big|\mu(x)\big|\le 1$ for all $x\in\overline{\Omega}$.
+If $\Omega$ is of class $C^{1,\lambda}$, then the above map $\mu$ may be chosen of class $C^{0,\lambda}$. \end{lemma}